 Q. I know Puppies like to pee on grass but where I live it's snowy all winter, so how will I get my Puppy to pee outside?

 A. I recommend the Pine Shavings like we use here for the Puppy to pee on for the house Training.
 In the summer time the Puppies will pee on grass, but will go much faster on the Pine Shavings and in the Winter you sometimes have no grass, it's all covered with snow.
 You go outside it's very cold and the Puppy searches for the right spot to go.
 As you can see in all my videos I have pine shavings down.
 I start them out on the entire floor, then move them to one end, a puppy will wake up and run to me, then right away run down to the shavings and pee, then right back to me.
-I ...have suggested new owners buy a big bag of pine shavings before the Puppy arrives, some say it worked and some say it didn't.
-If you have a dry place outside to put a big bag of pine shavings, I promise they will go in that shavings pile, but it can't be like a 1ft area, it needs to be a large area just like they are used to here, say 4 foot x 4 foot or bigger.
-If say you must be gone for several hours a day, well you can make sort of a litter box for the Puppy with these pine shavings, but it can't be a little bitty size, it needs to be quite large.
+I highly suggest new owners buy a big bag of pine shavings before the Puppy arrives, some say it worked and some say it didn't.
+If you have a dry place outside to put a big bag of pine shavings, I promise they will go in that shavings pile, but it can't be like a small area, it needs to be a large area just like they are used to here, say 4 foot x 4 foot or bigger.
+If say you must be gone for several hours a day, you can make sort of a litter box for the Puppy with these pine shavings, but it can't be a little bitty size, it needs to be quite large.
 The puppy will scatter some shavings throughout your house, but this is better than poop and pee throughout your house, and it still keeps them going on pine shavings.